Skip to content

 If you'd like to have the participant run the Graph in its own page, you could set the ExternalQuestion link to a simple landing page which displays a link to the entrypoint URL of the Graph.
 If you do this, ensure your landing page attaches all the query parameters that Mechanical Turk adds to the new page, such as the assignmentId query parameter.

-If requesting a Prolific Study, add the following query parameters in the entrypoint URL:
+If requesting a Prolific Study, the study URL must include:

-Then, add the following three strings, separated by &.
-These are placeholder parameters that Prolific will substitute at runtime for each participant session.
+This adds nodekitSubmitTo, prolificCompletionCode, and the Prolific placeholder parameters that Prolific substitutes at runtime for each participant session.

 A full example URL for a Prolific Study should look like: